 However, patients who have internal obstructions secondary to scarring or a narrow vestibule may be helped by procedures designed to increase the cross-sectional area of the external nasal valve.

 Dallas Surgical Arts offers Revision Rhinoplasty for patients in Dallas TX.
-Call Dallas Office Phone Number 972-566-4900 to schedule a free consultation.
+Call Dallas Surgical Arts Phone Number 972-566-4900 to schedule a free consultation.